leonardoGasperin/LabSchoolAPI/README.md

   - if the codigo is invalid will return 404 not found
   - if anything goes wrong on update before save will return 500 bad request.
 # Instalation && Requirements
-To run this webAPI you will need one PC with internet acess, VStudio or VSCode or any equivalent ID that you can run ASP.NET and C# NuGet packages and a SQL DataBase, I recommend use what I used SSMS.
+To run this webAPI you will need one PC with internet access, VStudio or VSCode or any equivalent ID that you can run ASP.NET and C# NuGet packages and a SQL DataBase, I recommend use what I used SSMS.
 - SSMS version 18 or +
 ### Using VStudio 2022
 - Version: 17.4.1 or +